 To maintain the qualifications of a team captain or of a review captain, you should participate in one of the following peer review training options within twelve months prior to the commencement of a review.
 Peer review training options include:

-1. Attending the general session of the annual Peer Review Conference
+1. Attending the general session of the annual Peer Review Conference.
+Registration for the 2018 Conference at the Minneapolis Marriott City Center in Minneapolis, MN will be available May 2018.

 3. Attend an alternative course or conference session that has been approved by the Peer Review Board.
-For purposes of the ongoing training requirement, these alternative courses and conference session will be selected by the AICPA Peer Review Board.
+For purposes of the ongoing training requirement, these alternative courses and conference sessions will be selected by the AICPA Peer Review Board.
 The Board will not consider courses submitted by reviewers seeking consideration for an alternative course of their choosing.
-A listing of approved alternative courses and conference sessions will be included below.
+The approved alternative conference session for 2018 is below.